jacovis/Javi.FFmpeg/README.md

 - [Convert a video file](#convert-video)

-#### Convert a video file
+## Convert a video file {#convert-video}

 Converting the format of a video file is done using the commandline

     ffmpeg -i sample.mp4 sample.mkv

-Implementing this using this package can be done by:
+Implementing this using code from this package can be following these steps:

 Add to the usings: